widdix/mastodon-on-aws/README.md

 ![Mastodon on AWS: Architeture](architecture.png)

-> Estimated AWS costs for a small instance with 10 users: $65 per month.

 Check out our blog post [Mastodon on AWS: Host your own instance](https://cloudonaut.io/mastodon-on-aws/) for more details.

 ## Prerequisites